American Booksellers Association: Indie Bestseller Lists

 The Indie Bestseller Lists show the top selling titles in independent bookstores nationwide.

 Indie Bestseller Lists are published weekly for hardcover fiction, hardcover nonfiction, trade paperback fiction, trade paperback nonfiction, mass market paperback, "children's interest," children's illustrated, and children's fiction series.
 Category lists, which focus on a particular genre, are published less frequently.
 The Indie Bestseller Lists are released by IndieBound as XML feeds.

 Indie Next Lists

 The Indie Next List (published monthly) and the Kids' Indie Next List (published every other month) feature new releases nominated by booksellers across the country.

 The ABA collects these bookseller nominations and compiles the Indie Next Lists.

 Indies Choice Book Awards

-Each year, owners and employees of ABA stores have the opportunity to vote for the Indies Choice Book Awards, which is issued in four categories.
-The winning authors are honored at a banquet at BookExpo America.
-BookExpo was "retired" in 2020, in part due to the pandemic.
-The Indie Choice Book Awards has not been held since.
+The annual Indies Choice Book Awards gives owners and employees of ABA stores the opportunity to vote for their favorite titles of the year.
+The award started in 1991 and has gone by several names (the American Bookseller Book of the Year Award, the Book Sense Book of the year, and the Indies Choice Book Awards/E.B.
+White Read-Aloud Awards).
+During previous iterations of the award, the winning authors were honored at a banquet at BookExpo America.
+BookExpo was "retired" in 2020, in part due to the pandemic, and the Indies Choice Book Awards were paused.

+In January 2026, the ABA announced the return of the Indies Choice Book Awards.
+The updated annual awards feature seven categories (Adult Fiction, Adult Nonfiction, Children's Picture Books, Middle Grade, Young Adult, Debut Adult, and Debut Children's) and any title that has appeared on ABA's Indie Next List, Kids' Indie Next List, or Indies Introduce list for that year are eligible for the award.
+Titles are voted on by ABA member booksellers and bookstore owners.